krzentner/language-world/data/text-davinci-003/chain_py_md/peg-insert-side-1.py.md

-The rest of the program should be:
+Solution:

 ```
+# peg-insert-side: grab the peg and insert it into the hole from the side
+def peg_insert_side(robot):
     # Steps:
-    #  1. Put gripper above the peg
+    #  1. Put gripper above peg
-    #  2. Grab the peg with the gripper
+    #  2. Flip the peg to the side
-    #  3. Line the peg up with the hole
+    #  3. Drop gripper around peg
-    #  4. Slide the peg sideways into the hole
+    #  4. Push peg into hole
+    #  5. Release peg in the hole
-    # First, put the gripper above the peg.
+    # Start by moving the robot's gripper above the peg.
-    if check("the robot's gripper is not vertically aligned with the peg"):
+    if check("the robot's gripper is not above the peg"):
         robot.put("gripper above peg")
-    # If the peg becomes left of the gripper, go back to putting the gripper
+    # If the peg is positioned correctly and the gripper is above it, try flipping
-    # above the peg.
+    # it to the side.
+    if check("the robot's gripper is above the peg and the peg is upright"):
+        robot.flip("peg to the side")
-    # Because the peg is a long object, check if the gripper is lined up with it
+    # Now that the peg is sideways, we can try dropping the gripper around it.
-    # from the front instead of around it.
-    if check("peg is not left of the robot's gripper and peg is not forward aligned with the robot's gripper"):
+    if check("the robot's gripper is above the peg and the peg is to the side"):
-        robot.grab("peg")
+        robot.drop("gripper around peg")
-    # As long the gripper is still mostly around the peg and the peg isn't lined
+    # If the gripper is around the peg, push the peg into the hole.
+    if check("the robot's gripper is around the peg"):
+        robot.push("peg into the hole")
-    # up with the hole, line up the peg with the hole.
+    # Now that the peg is in the hole, we should release the gripper so the peg
+    # stays put.
-    if check("the robot's gripper is forward aligned with the peg and the peg is not horizontally aligned with hole"):
+    if check("the robot's gripper is still around the peg and the peg is in the hole"):
-        robot.align("peg to hole")
-    # If the peg is lined up with the hole to the side, insert it.
-    if check("peg is horizontally aligned with hole"):
-        robot.insert("peg into hole")
+        robot.release("gripper around peg")
 ```